jonghough/tachyon-vm/virtual_machine/README.md

 ### Platforms

-The comilation will probably only work on **Linux**, using GCC (Ubuntu 9.4.0-1ubuntu1~20.04.1) and Clang (10.0.0-4ubuntu1) and has only been tested on Linux.
+The compilation will probably only work on **Linux**, using GCC (Ubuntu 9.4.0-1ubuntu1~20.04.1) and Clang (10.0.0-4ubuntu1) and has only been tested on Linux.